Skip to main content

 The possession limit is defined as the maximum number of legally taken fish (by species) that an individual may have in their actual possession during any phase of any single fishing trip of more than one day.
 At no time may an individual transport more than a possession limit without written approval of the Game and Fish director.

-The storage limit at one’s residence is unlimited.
+The storage limit at one’s permanent residence is unlimited.

 It is illegal to take, possess or transport any of the following species of fish in North Dakota (they must be immediately released back into the water from which they were caught): pallid sturgeon, shovelnose sturgeon and lake sturgeon.

-It is illegal to take paddlefish at any time except as provided in the paddlefish regulations.
+It is illegal to take paddlefish at any time except as provided paddlefish regulations.

 Turtles may not be taken commercially in North Dakota.